madiali/mips-emulator/README.md

 - Keyboard - Read only memory containing the current keyboard scan code
 - Sound - Read only memory containing the period of the waveform used by the sound module
 - Accelerometer - Read only memory containing the X and Y accelerometer values in the following format: `{7'b0, accelX, 7'b0, accelY}`
-- AccelerometerX - Read only memory containing the X value of the accelerometer module
+- ~~AccelerometerX - Read only memory containing the X value of the accelerometer module~~ (not supported; use Accelerometer)
-- AccelerometerY - Read only memory containing the Y value of the accelerometer module
+- ~~AccelerometerY - Read only memory containing the Y value of the accelerometer module~~ (not supported; use Accelerometer)

-### Known bugs/limitations ###

-Please see the issues page.